-TFFR is governed by a 7-member TFFR Board of Trustees who are charged with oversight, policy making, and administration of the TFFR retirement program as provided under NDCC 15-39.1-05.
+TFFR is governed by a Board of Trustees who are charged with oversight, policy making, and administration of the TFFR retirement program as provided under NDCC § 15-39.1-05.
 The trustees are fiduciaries, and as such have the highest standard of law placed on them.